Garden & Arboretum

 The garden and arboretum was originally laid out at the turn of the last century by the present owners great grandfather.
 Rupert Eley has undertaken recent plantings over the last 20 years and the garden now contains the national collection of deciduous euonymus.

 A note of caution the paths are grass and can get slippery, so please take care, especially on the slopes and in wet weather.
 Likewise, the ponds are not fenced, so please keep an eye on children at all times.
 We do not allow dogs in the garden at any time.

 Garden: Open 1st March – 31 September, 10am – 4pm

 If conditions in the garden become too dangerous, after very wet and windy weather, we may have to close the garden.

 Entry into the garden is by ticket only:

-The garden is also open to members of the Royal Horticultural Society, under their free access scheme and this gives RHS members, but not their guests, free admission from Monday to Saturday (excludes Sundays and guided garden tours).
+The garden is also open to members of the Royal Horticultural Society, under their free access scheme.
+This gives RHS members, but not their guests, free admission from 1st April – 30th September, Monday to Saturday (excludes Sundays and guided garden tours).